• Skip to main content

 Jump to Recipe Print Recipe

 Crockpot Steel Cut Oatmeal is ready when you wake up!
-Just 2 ingredients (and 1 of them is water!), throw it in the crockpot before you go to bed, it slow cooks overnight, making breakfast easy and healthy!
-Just add your favorite toppings, berries, a sprinkle of brown sugar, a scoop of yogurt or apple sauce and homemade granola!
+Just 2 ingredients, and 1 of them is water!
+Throw it in the crockpot before you go to bed, it slow cooks overnight, making breakfast easy and healthy!
+Just add your favorite toppings, berries, a sprinkle of brown sugar, a scoop of yogurt or applesauce and Homemade Almond Granola!

 Why We Love It!

-• It's a weekday morning staple! - Once or twice a week, especially when I know it's going to be a hectic morning, I make overnight oatmeal, protein-rich, hearty, healthy and family friendly!
+• Weekday Breakfast Staple! - Once or twice a week, especially when I know it's going to be a hectic morning, I make overnight crockpot steel cut oatmeal, protein-rich, hearty, healthy and family friendly!
 Creamy and delicious and ready when you wake up, this is by far my easiest breakfast ever!
-It is a great change-up in our weekly rotation of eggs, pancakes, french toast, muffins, yogurt, and cereal.

-• It's really EASY! - Overnight Crockpot Oatmeal is only 2 ingredients and takes under a minute to make!
+• Easy! - Overnight Crockpot Oatmeal is only 2 ingredients and takes under a minute to make!
 Before you go to bed, put 1 cup of Steel Cut Oats and 6 cups of water in a crockpot on LOW.
 Ready in the morning!!

-• It's that simple!
-You don't really even need to stir it.
+• It's that Simple!
+You don't even need to stir it.
 In the morning it will be creamy and delicious, give it a good stir, and it's ready for toppings!
-Make sure you are using steel cut oats and not rolled oats or quick oats.
-If that's all you have on hand, try my Homemade Instant Oatmeal.
+Make sure you are using steel cut oats and not regular rolled oats or quick oats.

 Ingredients & Topping Ideas